mrmargolis/robot-vim/README.md

     rake install

 ## Dependencies
-RobotVim is developed with Ruby 1.9.2 and bundler.
-It has not been tested with older versions of Ruby.
+RobotVim is developed with Vim 7.3, Ruby 1.9.2, and bundler.

 ## Example Usage